 We offer two age specific savings clubs for our younger members.
 Children ages birth to 12 may be enrolled in our KIDS1st Club while older kids ages 13-19 may be enrolled in our iMember Club.
 A minimum $5 opening deposit is required.

 KIDS1st Club members receive:

-iMember Club members may be eligible to open a Rewards Checking Account, have a VISA® Debit Card and apply for a VISA® Credit Card.
+iMember Club members may be eligible to open a Checking Account, have a VISA® Debit Card and apply for a VISA® Credit Card.